 - Acute/Chronic Trauma Emphasizing treatment of Acute/Chronic Trauma involves opportunities to work with survivors of traumatic experiences as well as their families and loved ones.
-Emphasis is placed on the development of diagnostic and treatment skills, delivery of psychoeduational information, self-monitoring, and case conceptualization from a range of evidence-based treatment models.
-In the past interns have participated in TF-CBT and CPT trainings and consultation teams that meet the requirements for certification. - Integrated Specialty Care Interns will also have the opportunity to receive training in several areas under the umbrella of behavioral medicine.
-This can include training in obesity and diabetes management at the Center for Diabetes and Metabolic Health.
-Additional areas where interns may be able to gain exposure include spinal cord stimulator evaluations, pain psychology, and women's health.
-This area of emphasis will consist of a combination of self-directed learning, didactics, co-therapy, individual therapy, and assessment. - Diversity Training specifically targeting Diversity allows interns the opportunity to emphasize cultural competency with diverse populations in a traditionally rural and impoverished setting.
+Emphasis is placed on the development of diagnostic and treatment skills, delivery of psychoeducational information, self-monitoring, and case conceptualization from a range of evidence-based treatment models.
+In the past interns have participated in TF-CBT and CPT trainings and consultation teams that meet the requirements for certification. - Metabolic Health Interns will have the opportunity to gain health psychology training in diabetes and obesity management at the Center for Diabetes & Metabolic Health.
+Interns will have the opportunity to work collaboratively with physicians in this specialty medical setting and receive specific training in the role of a psychologist in diabetes management, behavioral and medical weight loss, bariatric surgery, and eating disorders. - Pain Psychology This area of emphasis will expose interns to training in CBT for chronic pain, pain neuroscience, and newer approaches in pain psychology, such as Pain Reprocessing Therapy.
+Interested interns may also gain exposure to spinal cord stimulator candidacy evaluations in collaboration with interventional pain management physicians. - Women's Health Interns interested in women's health will have opportunities to learn more about the nature and treatment of perinatal mood and anxiety disorders, perimenopause, and other aspects of women's mental health including providing brief interventions and the potential of running a support group.
+This area of emphasis also involves collaborating with a psychiatric nurse practitioner who oversees the women's mental health service line. - Diversity Training specifically targeting Diversity allows interns the opportunity to emphasize cultural competency with diverse populations in a traditionally rural and impoverished setting.
 Changes to the demographics of Martinsburg and the surrounding areas have and continue to broaden the sociocultural and socioeconomic diversity of this area.
 Areas of emphasis can include clinical work (individual/group therapy, assessment), outreach, research, and training. - Other Specialization Opportunities BMP is inspired by the many areas of expertise within the much larger field of clinical psychology.
 As a result, we acknowledge and are excited by the individual areas of specialty and interest our interns bring with them.
-As we strive to be as accommodating as possible to an intern's specific training needs, if an intern has an idea for an alternative area of additional exposure, they are encouraged to work alongside the Training Director to customize their training experience. - Group Therapy- Interns may elect to develop, recruit, plan, and run a group of their choosing.
+As we strive to be as accommodating as possible to an intern's specific training needs, if an intern has an idea for an alternative area of additional exposure, they are encouraged to work alongside the Training Director to customize their training experience.

+• Group Therapy- Interns may elect to develop, recruit, plan, and run a group of their choosing.
 Groups include both process oriented and structured modalities, with topics ranging from substance abuse to mindfulness.
 Interns usually co-lead a group with a more experienced staff member, who provides supervision for the intern's work.